 2. Choose action-oriented words.

 The purpose of your CTA is to get visitors to take a specific action.
-You will want to choose action-oriented call to action words that will encourage them to do just that.
+You will want to choose the best call to action words.
+This means you should target action-oriented call to action words that will encourage your audience to do just that.
 To get started, consider which verbs make the most sense based on the action you’d like the reader to take.
 For example, you want them to join your email list, you might use the word “Subscribe” or “Enroll.”

 Once you have identified which action words you’d like to use, you need to consider placement.
 It’s best to place verbs near the beginning of the CTA to draw the reader’s attention to the action you’d like them to take.
 For example, instead of – “If you’re ready to learn more, call us today” – you might use – “Call us now to learn more.”